 A: Since AmLit is an open-access journal, you are free to share your article and may also republish it without asking for permission, as long as you acknowledge the original publication in AmLit (bibliographical citation).

-A: Please send us an email to firstname.lastname@example.org, including the error message.
+A: If you have problems logging in, registering or other technical problems please read this guide.
+If you still encouter problems send us an email to email@example.com, including the error message.

 A: Peer reviewers provide reviews of essays, articles, and books as voluntary service to their discipline and shall receive no financial compensation.